-No, the Brother XR9550prw is not a serger in the sense that it cannot finish raw edges, sew a seam allowance, and trim excess fabric all at once.
+No, the Brother XR9550prw is not a serger because it cannot finish raw edges, sew a seam allowance, and trim excess fabric all at once.

-The maximum speed of 850 spm is also very fast, but it’s not going to compete with the speed of a serger.
+The maximum speed of 850 spm is also very fast, but it will not compete with the speed of a serger.